 Origin: First raised by monks on the Isle of Guernsey in the English Channel.

 Characteristics: Guernsey cows can range from fawn to golden in color and often has white legs and white areas on her body.

 Fun Fact: Known for their rich, golden color of milk, she was given the title “Golden Guernsey.”
 Their milk color is due to high levels of beta carotene (a source of vitamin A) in the milk.

 Origin: The Netherlands.
 A Dutch settler brought the first Holstein to America in 1631.

-Characteristics: This breed is the most common of the dairy breeds, and in addition to her black-and-white markings, she produces more milk than other dairy breeds.
+Characteristics: This breed is the most common of the dairy breeds.
+Holsteins have the black-and-white markings typically associated with dairy cows.
+Holsteins also have better milk production than other dairy breeds.

 Fun Fact: Did you know Holstein cows’ spots are like snowflakes or fingerprints?
 No two are exactly alike!

 Origin: The Isle of Jersey in the English Channel.

 Characteristics: The Jersey is the smallest of the dairy breeds and her color ranges from light to dark brown.
 The most heat-tolerant of dairy breeds, she produces milk with a very high butterfat content (perfect for ice cream).

 Fun Fact: Borden Dairy introduced the famous Elsie the Cow, a Jersey, in 1936.